miki-hermann/agu-lix/README.md

 enclosed in  quotation marks ".."   then it  is loaded from  the local directory.
 Neither the precedence on  symbols, nor the conjectures, is not inherited by inclusion.

+## Form of the output

+The form of the output files follows some specific rules.

+Every identifier starting with a  character from the set {u,v,w,x,y,z}
+or  {U,V,W,X,Y,Z}  is a  variable.
+Defined  symbols start  with  "^".
+Counter variables start with "$".
+Rolling Variables terminate with "@" or have a counter suffix.

+Hence, if you see the rewrite rules

+       ^f0(0; y@) -> nil
+       ^f0($n0 + 1; y@) -> cons(y$n0, ^f0($n0; y@))

+then their semantics is:

+   - ^f0 is a defined symbol,
+   - $n0 is a counter variable,
+   - y@ is a rolling variable,
+   - y$n0 is the rolling variable y with index equal to the value of $n0,
+   - nil and cons are identifiers from the specification.

 EOF